Rated A for Awesome

-Rated A for Awesome is a Canadian animated television series created by Asaph Fipke.
+Rated A for Awesome is a Canadian cel-shaded computer animated television series created by Asaph Fipke.
 It premiered on Disney XD on June 20, 2011, followed by YTV in Canada on September 3, and ended on January 31, 2012.
 The series was produced by Nerd Corps Entertainment.

 Premise

-4 12-year-old kids and a pet monkey attempt to make the world awesome by awesomizing everything boring, including the world's dullest teacher and detention.
+It is about four twelve-year-olds and a pet monkey that go on different missions in order to turn boring experiences, like detention at school, into thrilling adventures.